March 03, 2021

 Coordinator of the network

-Under the leadership of Katharina Morik, the office of coordination, located at the ML2R site of TU Dortmund University, organises the network’s activities – including the latest event format of virtual pitch talks.
+Under the leadership of Katharina Morik, the office of coordination, located at the ML2R site of TU Dortmund University, organizes the network’s activities – including the latest event format of virtual pitch talks.
 The first edition of the regularly held event series focused on the topics Industry 4.0, Machine Learning on Graph Data and Distributed as well as Resource-efficient Machine Learning.
 During the sessions, researchers of the six national AI centres presented their scientific projects and discussed current research results as well as potentials for future cooperation.

 TU Dortmund University